longouyang/nosub/README.md

 nosub add 40 assignments and 3 hours
 ```

-todo: in batch mode, assignments are added by creating new batches. time is added only to unfinished batches.
+In batch mode, assignments are added by topping up any batches with fewer than 9 assignments allocated and then creating new batches.
+Adding time is added only to unfinished batches.

 ### `download`

-note: worker ids are anonymized by default.
-the anonymization is deterministic (md5 hash of your requester id concatenated with the worker's id), which allows you to check whether a worker performed this HIT multiple times or also performed a different HIT of yours in the past.
+Worker IDs are anonymized by default, though the anonymization is deterministic, which allows you to detect repeat workers or check if workers did previous studies.
+(The anonymized worker ID is the MD5 hash of your Requester ID concatenated with the Worker ID).
+To deanonymize workers, pass the `--deanonymize` flag.

 ### `status`

+Shows how many workers have completed your HITs and how much time is remaining.

 ### `balance`

-### `history`
+Shows your account balance.

 # Advanced usage